Substra/substra/docs/local_install_skaffold.md

 > Note 1: Substra works on Python 3.6.
 >
-> Note 2: On Ubuntu, if the command `pip3 install substra` fails, you might need to install `keyrings-alt` with `pip3 install keyrings-alt`; you might even have to do `sudo apt-get remove python3-keyrings.alt python-keyrings.alt`.
->
-> Note 3: If you are working inside a virtualized environment, you probably will have execute to `pip3` commands with `sudo`.
+> Note 2: If you are working inside a virtualized environment, you probably will have execute to `pip3` commands with `sudo`.

 Install the CLI: